-With ZFN-mediated gene tagging in a knockin cell line, STAT3's native gene regulation is conserved resulting in normal protein expression levels and preservation of protein function.
-The endogenous STAT3 locus has been successfully tagged with either GFP or RFP sequences in SKOV3 and A549 cell lines, respectively (Catalog No. CLL1140 for A549 RFP-STAT3).

-For SKOV3 GFP-STAT3, it has been confirmed fluorescently-tagged STAT3 is predominantly in the cytoplasm of uninduced cells and nuclear translocation can be detected as early as 3 minutes after the induction with 100 ng/mL of IL-6.
-Within 20 minutes of IL-6 treatment, GFP-STAT3 was primarily localized in the nucleus of the SKOV3 cells (see Figure 2a and Figure 4, Panels A, B).
-However, after preincubation of the cells with 20 $\mu M$ Stattic for one hour, the IL-6 induced nuclear translocation of STAT3 was inhibited (see Figure 4, Panels C, D).
+With ZFN-mediated gene tagging in knock-in cell lines, STAT3's native gene regulation is conserved resulting in normal protein expression levels and preservation of protein function.
+Following confirmation of IL-6-driven STAT3 nuclear translocation, we successfully tagged the endogenous STAT3 locus with either GFP or RFP in SKOV3 and A549 cell lines, respectively.
+Next, we confirmed fluorescently tagged STAT3 was predominantly in the cytoplasm of uninduced cells and nuclear translocation could be detected within 15 minutes of induction with 100 ng/mL IL-6.
+Within 30-40 minutes of IL-6 treatment RFP-STAT3 was primarily localized in the nucleus of the A549 cells (see Figure 2a and Figure 4, Panels A, B).
+However, after preincubation of the cells with 20 μM Stattic for one hour, the IL-6-induced nuclear translocation of STAT3 was inhibited (see Figure 4, Panels C, D).

-GFP and TagGFP2 are all synonymous for the fluorescent reporter gene in this document.
-The GFP used in this cell line originated from Evrogen, referred to as TagGFP2:
+RFP and TagRFP are all synonymous for the fluorescent reporter gene in this document.
+The RFP used in this cell line originated from Evrogen, referred to as TagRFP: